datacarpentry/python-ecology-lesson/episodes/06-loops-and-functions.md

 BEWARE!
 If you are using IPython Notebooks and you modify a function, you MUST re-run that cell in order for the changed function to be available to the rest of the code.
-Nothing will visibly happen when you do this, though, because simply defining a function without *calling* it doesn't produce an output.
+Nothing will visibly happen when you do this, though, because defining a function without *calling* it doesn't produce an output.
 Any cells that use the now-changed functions will also have to be re-run for their output to change.